-- The hearing shall be conducted informally in accordance with the provisions of the Open Meeting Act. - Hearing Procedure: - The employee and the Superintendent may each be accompanied by a person of their choice. - The Superintendent shall present the factual basis for determination that just cause exists for the termination, limited to the reasons provided to the employee. - The employee shall present contentions, limited to the reason(s) why the staff member believes the decision is without just cause. - Rebuttal to the employee's presentation may be presented as deemed relevant by the Board governing authority. - Witnesses called may be questioned by the Board governing authority, the Superintendent or an appointed representative, and the employee or an appointed representative. - The Board governing authority may consider only such evidence as is presented at the hearing and need consider only such evidence as it considers reliable. - No record shall be made of the hearing. - The governing authority shall take such action as is necessary in accordance with the Open Meeting Act to uphold or deny the recommendation to terminate.
+- The hearing shall be conducted informally in accordance with the provisions of the Open Meeting Act. - Hearing Procedure: - đ đ The employee and the Superintendent may each be accompanied by a person of their choice. - I determination that guession of the termination with the factual basis for determination that guest cause exists for the termination, limited to the reasons provided to the employee. - I define the employee shall present contentions, limited to the reason(s) why the staff member believes the decision is without just cause. - ${}{\tiny \blacksquare} {}^{\textcircled{}} {}^{\textcircled{}} {}^{\textcircled{}}$ Rebuttal to the employee's presentation may be presented as deemed relevant by the Board. - I Witnesses called may be questioned by the Board governing authority, the Superintendent or an appointed representative, and the employee or an appointed representative. - If the Board governing authority, may consider only such evidence as is presented at the hearing and need consider only such evidence as it considers reliable. - $\mathbf{R} \mathbf{A} \mathbf{A}$ No record shall be made of the hearing. - The governing authority shall take such action as is necessary in accordance with the Open Meeting Act to uphold or deny the recommendation to terminate.
 The Board governing authority shall notify the employee and the Superintendent of its decision in writing within five (5) working days from the conclusion of the meeting.